-Keith N. Hampton is an Associate Professor in the Department of Communication, School of Communication and Information, and an affiliate member of the Graduate Faculty in Sociology at Rutgers University.
-He is Chair of the Social Media & Society Cluster in the School of Communication and Information.
+Keith N. Hampton holds the Endowed Professorship in Communication and Public Policy and is Associate Professor in the Department of Communication.
+He is Co-Chair of the Social Media & Society Cluster in the School of Communication and Information and is an affiliate member of the Graduate Faculty in Sociology.
 He received his Ph.D. and M.A. from the University of Toronto in sociology, and a B.A. in sociology from the University of Calgary.
-Before joining the faculty at Rutgers, he was an assistant professor at the Annenberg School for Communication, University of Pennsylvania, and Assistant Professor and Class of '43 Chair in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology.
+Before joining the faculty at Rutgers, he was an assistant professor at the Annenberg School for Communication, University of Pennsylvania, and Assistant Professor of Technology, Urban and Community Sociology & Class of '43 Career Development Chair in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology.

 His research interests focus on the relationship between new information and communication technologies, social networks, democratic engagement, and the urban environment.
-Most recently, he has looked at how the size and composition of people's social networks, and the extent of social isolation, have changed as a result of the use of new digital technologies.
-He has offered graduate- and undergraduate- level courses in social network analysis, new media and society, mediated communication, urban sociology, and research methods.
-In 2001 he was awarded the M.I.T.
-Graduate Teaching Award.
+Most recently, he has looked at the outcomes of persistent contact and pervasive awareness through social media, including stress, social isolation, exposure to diverse points of view, and willingness to voice opinions.
+He has offered graduate- and undergraduate- level courses in social network analysis, communication and technology, and research methods.
 He is a past-Chair of the American Sociological Association’s Section on Communication and Information Technologies (CITASA).
 He is an active member of the editorial board of the journals, Human Communication Research, and Information Communication and Society, and a former book review editor for the journal New Media and Society.

 His research has received a number of awards and honors in recognition of his contributions.
+In 2015 he received the Paper Award from the Section on Communication and Information Technologies of the American Sociological Association.
 In 2012 he received the International Communication Association’s Outstanding Article Award.
 In 2011, he received the Top Paper Award from the Section on Communication and Information Technologies of the American Sociological Association, and the Walter Benjamin Award for Outstanding Article in the Field of Media Ecology from the Media Ecology Association.
 In 2007, he received an award for Public Sociology from the Section on Communication and Information Technologies of the American Sociological Association, and, in 2004, an honorable mention from the American Sociological Association Section on Community and Urban Sociology Robert E. Park Article Award for a distinguished scholarly paper in urban and community sociology.
 In 2003, the Media Ecology Association awarded him the Harold A. Innis Biannual Award for Outstanding Dissertation in the Field of Media Ecology, and the Communication and Technology Division of the International Communication Association awarded him the Herbert Dordick Biennial Dissertation Award.
 In 2001, he was awarded a Canadian Policy Research Award from the Social Sciences and Humanities Research Council, Canadian Institute for Health Research, and the Natural Sciences and Engineering Research Council Policy Research Initiative.

 A description of current research projects, CV, and copies of recent papers can be found on Dr. Hampton's website: http://www.mysocialnetwork.net/